beskay/gas-guide/README.md

 `ArraySum` is an example contract where you can apply various gas optimization patterns.
 The required gas goal is achieveable by just using the patterns described in the [Gas optimization techniques](OPTIMIZATIONS.md) section.

 `Airdrop`, `BadERC20` and `BadERC721` are inefficient contracts that have been deployed onchain.
-Note: `Airdrop` is just inefficient, but the code quality itself is good.
-However, the quality of `BadERC721` and especially `BadERC20` can be improved.
 Try to improve them as much as you can.
 You can use the following test cases to track your progress:

 - `forge test --mc ArraySumTest`
 - `forge test --mc AirdropTest`